 AED Legal Analysis for New York

-AED’s and CPR/AED trained personnel required at ferry terminals, large ferry boats, nursing homes, senior centers, golf courses, stadia, arenas and health clubs and at certain public parks and public buildings.
+AED’s and CPR/AED trained personnel required at ferry terminals, large ferry boats, nursing homes, senior centers, golf courses, stadia, arenas and other large occupancy environments, dental offices, health clubs, government buildings, and at certain public parks and public buildings.

 Every school must have AEDs and CPR/AED trained personnel in such numbers “to ensure ready and appropriate access”.
 AEDs must be present at all school sponsored activities and athletic contests at any location.